hansbdejong/Green-frazil-ice-publication-repository/README.md

 For each day, we determined if a given pixel was green, taken as indicative of algal accumulation in frazil ice.
 We masked land and ice shelves with the global, self‐consistent, hierarchical, high‐resolution shoreline database and clouds with the internal 1 km cloud algorithm flag.
 In addition, pixels were masked if Band 3 or 4 surface reflectance was greater than 100%.
 Finally, we masked pixels if Band 4 was less than 10% to prevent classifying open water pixels as green and because of the lower signal‐to‐noise ratio for pixels with low reflectance values.

-We created a Green Index that ranges from -1 to 1: (Band 4 - Band 3) / (Band 4 + Band 3)
+We created a Green Index that ranges from -1 to 1.

+Green Index = (Band 4 - Band 3) / (Band 4 + Band 3)

 ### green_binary_from_green_index_MOD.pro / green_binary_from_green_index_MYD.pro